-I rave about Uniworld to anyone who will listen (just ask my husband).
-Now that I’ve covered every single one of our stops (links below), it’s time for you to see how luxurious the ships are along with what life is like onboard.
+I rave about Uniworld to anyone who will listen (ask my husband).
+Now that I’ve covered every single one of our stops (links below), it’s time for you to see how luxurious the ships are, along with what life is like onboard.
 As you’ll soon see, the River Queen isn’t your average ship.
 It’s pure luxury on the water.

-These are some of the many reasons why you need to boutique river cruising with Uniworld.
+These are some of the many reasons why you need to try boutique river cruising with Uniworld.

 1. Easy Arrivals Process

-Not only did I receive a very nice zip travel case with a professionally-printed booklet that included our itinerary and important things to know about our river cruise, connecting with ground transportation staff when arriving in Frankfurt was incredibly easy.
-Quite a few passengers arrived around the same time as I did so we boarded a bus and were escorted to the ship without a hitch.
+Also, connecting with ground transportation staff when arriving in Frankfurt was incredibly easy.
+Quite a few passengers arrived around the same time as I did, so we boarded a bus and were escorted to the ship without a hitch.

 2. Gorgeous and Comfortable Staterooms